KrataeTH/KrataeTH/README.md

-- 👋 Hi, I’m @KrataeTH My darling is puem.
+- 👋 Hi, I’m @KrataeTH

 <!---
 KrataeTH/KrataeTH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.